 How do you find time to read 100+ comics every month?

 It’s actually not very hard at all.
 That breaks down to about 25-30 comics a week, which is 4 or 5 a day.
-I read at least 2 or 3 every day (I write comic reviews on the ComicSpectrum review Blog so need to keep up on stuff).
+I read at least 2 or 3 every day.
 I also catch up on comics reading on the weekends.
-It’s easy for me to read 20+ on a Saturday.
+It’s easy for me to read 20+ on a Saturday or Sunday.

 But 100+ books a month, how do you keep all those storylines straight in your head?

 Good question!
 The main thing that helps here is that I try to read a lot of variety.
 I found that when I was reading a lot more super-hero books that the stories all started blending together in my head.
-That’s not to say they are all the same, Charles Soule’s She Hulk is very different from Matt Fraction’s Hawkeye, and that helps me keep them straight.
-So, in addition to trying to read super-hero books that each have a very different “voice” to the storytelling, I read many genres of indie books.
-Brian K. Vaughan’s Saga, Matt Kindt’s Mind MGMT, Brian Wood’s The Massive, Ed Brubaker’s The Fade Out.
-Terry Moore’s Rachel Rising, and more.
-These are all so different that I have no trouble at all keeping them straight in my head.
+That’s not to say they are all the same, I try to read super-hero books with a strong creative "voice" while avoiding stuff that feels like generic super-hero stuff that is retreading tropes I have seen many times before, and that helps me keep them straight.
+I also read many different of indie books, most of them creator-owned that each feels fairly distinct.
+These differences in storytelling style and genres helps ensure that I have no trouble at all keeping the many different titles straight in my head.